Focusing on the academic, social and personal development of all students.

 - Matoska International IB World School is a program offered to all students in the White Bear Lake Area School District.
 The program is an International Baccalaureate (IB) world school.
 The District provides transportation from any point in the school district for students enrolled at this school.
 Learn more at the Matoska International website.

+Find additional information at the COVID-19 Info & Dashboard page.
 District plans will continue to be updated as the situation evolves.

 The nine elementary schools in the White Bear Lake Area School District serves students in kindergarten through 5th grades.
 Children are eligible to be enrolled in the White Bear Lake Area Public Schools if their legal address is within the boundaries of the school district.
 To enroll a child in kindergarten, he/she must be five years of age on or before September 1.